VladimirPoplavsky/Stock_Price_prediction/README.md

 </div>

-### After the data handling we have clear dataset with 107500 cells
+### After the data handling we now have clear dataset with 107500 cells

 ```python
 main_df.info()